SpoonLabs/gumtree-spoon-ast-diff/README.md

 new AstComparator().compare((String) s1, (String) s2);
 ```

-By default, the current version of Gumtree Spoon AST Diff uses the novel AST matcher called `SimpleGumTree`.
-However, the API provides the possibility to change it:  The mentioned `compare` methods can also receive the configuration of the AST diff algorithm.
+Gumtree Spoon AST Diff uses the AST matcher called `SimpleGumtree` since Sep 2023.
+Ihe API `setMatcher` provides the possibility to change it:  The mentioned `compare` methods can be configured accordingly, as in the following example.

 ```java
 		AstComparator comp = new AstComparator();